Lafaiet/POXDoc/PT_BR/Main.md

 match (ofp_match) - the match structure for the rule to match on (see below).
 See section of 5.3.3 of OpenFlow 1.0 spec.
 This class is defined in pox/openflow/libopenflow_01.py line 1831

-Example: Installing a table entry
+Exemplo: Installing a table entry
 # Traffic to 192.168.101.101:80 should be sent out switch port 4

 # One thing at a time...